 The first full calendar year that the District Attorney's Office implemented the policy to triage cases that are needed for prosecution was in 2019.
 This change in policy caused a decrease in case submissions.
-The reduction in case submission has improved turnaround-time and makes more efficient use of laboratory resources; however, the reduction in case submissions was off-set by the increased number of exhibits examined in 2019 (8199) compared to 2016 (6197), 2017 (7857), and 2018 (7054) (see Figure 11).
+The reduction in case submission has improved turnaround-time and makes more efficient use of laboratory resources; however, the reduction in case submissions was off-set by the increased number of exhibits examined in 2020 (11,180) compared to 2016 (6,197), 2017 (7,857), 2018 (7,054), and 2019 (8,199) (see Figure 11).

-Figure 10 Number of case submissions to the Criminalistics Section (Drug ID, Firearms/Tool Marks, and Fire Debris) over a five year period from 2015 through 2019.
+Figure 10 Number of case submissions to the Criminalistics Section (Drug ID, Firearms/Tool Marks, and Fire Debris) over five year period from 2016 through 2020.
+These include all new cases submitted to the Center for the first time and submissions from cases with subsequent submissions.

-Figure 11 The number of exhibits examined from 2016 through 2019 by the Criminalistics Section (Drug ID, Firearms, and Fire Debris).
+Figure 11 The number of exhibits examined from 2016 through 2020 by the Criminalistics Section (Drug ID, Firearms, and Fire Debris).